 Comprehensive Family Law Assistance in Tampa

 As a full-service family law firm, our Tampa family law lawyers provide comprehensive assistance across a wide range of family law matters, including, but not limited to, post judgment modifications of child support and custody, paternity, as well as issues that may arise in the context of a divorce or remarriage.
 We can also help you with you with stepparent and relative adoption, as well as changing the legal names of spouses and children.
-Our Tampa Bay family law attorneys are available to help any time a need arises in any of these areas of law.
+Our highly rated Tampa Bay family law attorneys are available to help any time a need arises in any of these areas of law.

 - Paternity of Children Outside of Marriage

 - Modify, Enforce, Domesticate Final Judgments

 - Name Change

 Responsive and Committed to our Family Law Clients

 Our family law lawyers provide sound legal advice and high-quality representation to assure that you are well-represented in the family law process and that your needs are met now and into the future.

 - Child relocation means relocating more than 50 miles away from the other parent.
 You can ask for relocation in a divorce petition or subsequent to a final judgment divorce.
 There are procedures which must be followed for the relocation to be legal.
 Essentially, you are required to serve the request by process server on the other parent.
 If he or she does not file a response within a certain time period, then you can obtain a default.
 If he or she does respond and objects to the move, then the court must decide whether to allow the relocation.
 It is primarily based upon the best interests of the child.
 Furthermore, it is possible to obtain an agreement from the father or mother allowing for the relocation and obtain a court order on the agreement without the necessity of a hearing on the matter.